Privacy Notice

 - to conduct health research and development.

-The information you provide will be recorded in paper file and on a computer.
+The information you provide will be recorded in paper file or on a computer.
 Access to these records is strictly controlled and fully auditable.

 We are required by law to report certain information to the appropriate authorities.
 This is only provided after permission has been given by a qualified health professional.
 Occasions when we must pass on information include: